b1naryh3r0/rackspace-how-to/content/general/AIOps - Alert Monitoring.md

 ### Situation ticket information

 Alert grouping logic checks the alerts for applicable situation groups.
-Situations are created for single alerts or multiple alerts When an alert is correlated to an event with other alerts from the same deveice or additional reated devices.
+Situations are created for single alerts or multiple alerts When an alert is correlated to an event with other alerts from the same device or additional realted devices.

 |	Group	|	Situation Name	|	Notes	|
 |-----------|-------------------|-----------|